 - Disable additional filing functionality on the entity's records.

-If an administrative law judge determines that an unauthorized filing was made for a legitimate entity, the secretary of state will:
+If an administrative law judge determines that an unauthorized filing was made for a legitimate entity, the secretary of state is required to:

 - Mark each unauthorized filing for the entity to notify the public that the filing is unauthorized;